justinwilaby/grunt-jspm-builder/README.md

                 "build/modules/module1": "js/modules/module1 - core-libs",
                 "build/modules/module2": "js/modules/module1 - core-libs"
             },
+            // The 'commonBundle' Object is required in order
+            // to tell the builder to compare the above source
+            // trees and create a bundle containing common deps.
             commonBundle: {
                 // options for building the common bundle
                 options: {